 But the skills involved in public speaking are just as valuable off-stage.
 Being able to talk confidently about your work in any situation – while pitching, during an interview, over a beer – is a fundamental design skill that differentiates the good from the exceptional, and is crucial if you want to elevate your practice to the next level.

 Of course, being invited to talk at an event is the first hurdle.
-The speaker circuit is highly competitive and without the weight of experience it can be tricky to bag your first speaking gig.
+The speaker circuit is highly competitive, and without the weight of experience it can be tricky to bag your first speaking gig.

-Breaking onto the circuit
+How to break onto the speaker circuit

-John Davey, founder of award-winning UK conference Reasons to be Creative, travels the world to source new speakers for his three-day celebration of design and technology.
+John Davey, founder of award-winning UK conference Reasons to be Creative (opens in new tab), travels the world to source new speakers for his three-day celebration of design and technology.
 He rarely ask speakers to talk at Reasons unless he's seen them first and has chalked up thousands of hours at design events in his quest to secure the best possible creatives.

 Here, Davey shares his top tips for breaking onto the circuit and making it as a speaker.
 From persuading a conference curator to take a chance on you, to what makes an outstanding presentation and what not to do, read on for his expert advice…